holyfamilyseattle/holyfamilyseattle.github.io/content/announcements.md

 title: "Announcements"
 ---

-### Dec 24th, 2022
+### JAN 22nd, 2023
 ---

-1. On behalf of everyone, thank you to Fr.
-Akhil Thomas who came down from San Bernardino, CA yesterday and celebrated mass with us and thank you all for being part of this celebration.

-2. We will have winter break during the next two weeks and resume classes on January 8th.

-3. We are planning to conduct in-person classes once a month starting in January.
-Schedule will be sent in early January.

-4. First Semester Exam will be conducted online on January 15th at 9am.

-5. The diocesan LFML is organizing a family  Christmas crib making video contest - “Gloria in Excelsis” throughout the diocese.
-Sunday school students in grades 4 through 12 from the parishes or missions of the St Thomas Syro-Malabar Catholic Diocese of Chicago are eligible to attend.
-Each family can make a Christmas crib inside or on the grounds of their home and film the process.
-The best three videos from each Zone will be chosen and considered for diocesan-level selection.
-The winners will be honored at the diocesan level.
-The deadline for submitting videos is December 29th.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;More information about this competition will be sent to all Sunday School Families.

-6. Next LFML meeting will be on Sunday, Jan 8th after holy mass.
+1. As announced earlier, we will have in-person classes downstairs in the middle level next Sunday at 4:10pm for 4th to 12th grade classes.
+The rest of the students will have online class in the morning at 9am.
+Parents, please bring your children between 4-4:10pm so that we can start on time.
+Once you drop off your child, please wait outside or in the sanctuary.
+The teachers will bring the students back to the sanctuary at 4:55pm.

+2. We are partnering with the outreach ministry to collect food and non food items to donate to Tent City 4 which is a homeless encampment in Sammamish.
+We encourage you individually or as a small group or as a class to consider preparing a hot dinner for the residents.
+Please contact Anna Mathew or Betty Chempananical for more details on preparing and dropping off the dinner.
+Non food items can be dropped off between Jan 22nd-Feb 19th on Sundays at church or during the week at 3 drop off locations at Bellevue, Bothell and Issaquah.
+The list of most wanted items and drop off locations is posted on our whatsapp group and FB page.
+We request your wholehearted support for this donation drive.
+Sunday school students, when you drop off items, please write your grade with a marker on the item example 1A, 3B etc. Grade 10 students will track which class collects the most  items and they have planned a surprise for that class.
+All other donations do not need to be marked.

+3. The next general body meeting is scheduled for January 29th, 2023 following holy mass.
+Attendance is mandatory.
+The agenda for the meeting includes reviewing significant events from 2022 and presenting an overview of income and expenses.

-7. We have enabled provision for <a href="https://holyfamilyseattle.org/donation/" target="_blank">online donation</a>
+4. We have enabled provision for <a href="https://holyfamilyseattle.org/donation/" target="_blank">online donation</a>

-8. Next week’s holy mass (January 1st Sunday, 2023) is at 5PM and the venue is at Christ the King Lutheran Church. (https://goo.gl/maps/zcVAGcsD3jCAhs5y9).
+5. Next week’s holy mass (January 29th Sunday, 2023) is at 5PM and the venue is at Christ the King Lutheran Church. (https://goo.gl/maps/zcVAGcsD3jCAhs5y9).

 ---